-- Another key violation raised by NOYB concerns legitimate interests in the context of cookies.
-NOYB indicates that any option in which users can opt to rely on legitimate interests should be removed from the cookie banner. - Under the ePrivacy Directive, consent (as opposed to legitimate interests) is required for the storage of/access to non-essential cookies, and as such reference should not be made to legitimate interests in the banner. - NOYB does not, however, appear to have addressed subsequent processing of data gained via cookies, including the most appropriate lawful grounds to rely on in this context.
-Crucially, such rules are separate from the ePrivacy Directive, and seem to fall outside of NOYB's scope of review.
+• Another key violation raised by NOYB concerns legitimate interests in the context of cookies.
+NOYB indicates that any option in which users can opt to rely on legitimate interests should be removed from the cookie banner.

+• Under the ePrivacy Directive, consent (as opposed to legitimate interests) is required for the storage of/access to non-essential cookies, and as such reference should not be made to legitimate interests in the banner.